| |

 The expression "and on the Day of Resurrection he will be a witness against them" is important.
 The Qur'an reveals that on that Day, people's tongues, hands, and feet (Surat An-Nur, 24:24, Surah Ya Sin, 36:65), as well as their eyes, ears, and skin (Surah Fussilat, 41:20-23), will testify against them.
 No verse indicates that the Qur'an will be the witness during this event.
 If the first part of the verse is taken to mean "the Qur'an" - even though there is no evidence in the syntax or the succession of verses for this - "him" or "it" in the second part also would refer to the Qur'an.
 To accept this, however, there should be an explicit verse confirming this view.
 However, the commentator Ibn Juzayy does not mention the possibility of the Qur'an being the "him" referred to, and Ibn Juzayy transmitted the views of all the major commentators in his work.

-In addition, the words "… God raised him up to Himself" in the preceding verse once again shows that it is not the Qur'an that is being indicated in this verse.
+"… God raised him up to Himself" in the preceding verse once again shows that it is not the Qur'an that is being indicated in this verse.
 The Qur'an has been a guidance for the faithful for the last 1400 years, and has not been raised up to God.
 It is Jesus (pbuh) who has been raised up to Him.
 This is yet another proof that the witnessing referred to in the verse is that of Jesus (pbuh) for the People of the Book, and that the pronoun "he" in the verse does not refer to the Qur'an.
 (And God knows the truth.)

 When we examine the Qur'an's verses, we see that when the same personal pronoun refers to the Qur'an, there is generally mention of the Qur'an before or after that specific verse as in the cases of 27:77 and 26:192-96.
 If the Qur'an is not mentioned before, after, or in the verse, saying that the pronoun refers to the Qur'an could be mistaken.
 The verse clearly speaks of the belief in Jesus and that he will be a witness for those who believe.